ahmedgamalyousef/HiveBox-Scalable-RESTFUL-API-For-Beekeepers/project-phases/Phase6/README.md

        # kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.6.1/cert-manager.yaml
        # kubectl apply -f clusterissuer.yaml

-### 3-Automate Dependancy Updates with Dependabot
+### 3- Automate Dependancy Updates with Dependabot
       - Dependabot automatically checks for and updates dependencies in your project
       - Create Dependabot Configuration File (Create a .github/dependabot.yaml file in your Repository)

-### 4-Move All External Services to Kubernetes Cluster Using Open-Source Solutions
+### 4- Move All External Services to Kubernetes Cluster Using Open-Source Solutions
     1. Grafana :
        - Create a deployment for Grafana (grafana-deployment.yaml)
        - Create a service for Grafana (grafana-service.yaml)